DenTelezhkin/Shapes/README.md

 ### Shaped buttons

-`DTShapedButton` is a UIButton, that has `DTShapedView` added as a subview.
+`DTShapeButton` is a UIButton, that has `DTShapedView` added as a subview.
 As a result, it allows manipulating UIButton shape and visual appearance by changing `DTShapedView` properties.
 By default, button shape is a rectangle with UIButton bounds set as it's frame.
 For example, drawing initial state of AppStore download button looks like this:

 ```objective-c
 self.downloadButton.shape.path = [UIBezierPath bezierPathWithRoundedRect:self.downloadButton.bounds cornerRadius:5.0f];